MrHash/TaskMachine/README.md

 ```

 ##Simple pipeline with DI & I/O
 Now we introduce some more tasks with DI and input/output.
-Tasks are isolated by definition and have expected inputs and outputs.
+Tasks are isolated by definition and optionally have expected inputs and outputs.
 ```php
 // Bootstrap your own Auryn injector and throw it in
 $tm = new TaskMachine($myInjector);